kaufguy/AnyLogger/README.md

     adds an handler to log messages to.

   * #### Parameters
-    handler- object that contains the properties 'type': string of the handler type(name) and 'write': function that recieves a message, level and data.
+    handler- object that contains the properties 'type': string of the handler type(name) and 'write': function that recieves a string message, log level and data(#parameters-3).